 The simplest way to work with audio is to use object properties with the IMProps interface.
 You can change the order of audio channels, modify a number of channels and set the audio gain for each of them.

-This property modifies a number of audio channels and channels order.
+The "object::audio_channels" property modifies a number of audio channels and channels order.
 For example, this code:

 (myFile as IMProps).PropsSet("object::audio_channels", "0,1,2,3");

 sets only 4 audio channels in strict order from 1st channel to 4th for your myFile object.
-If myFile has more than 4 audio channels other channels are cut.
+If myFile has more than 4 audio channels, other channels are cut.
 You can use any source object as myFile - MMixer, MFile, MPlaylist, MLive.

-To change the order of audio channels you should vary channel indexes in the property value:
+To change the order of audio channels, you should vary channel indexes in the property value:

 (myFile as IMProps).PropsSet("object::audio_channels", "3,1,2,0");